janekfleper/typst-fancy-units/docs/manual.typ

   name: "fancy-units-configure",
   description: "Parse, interpret and format a number\n\n",
   args: (
+    decimal-separator: (
+      description: [
+        The symbol to separate the integer part from the decimal part.

+        This only affects the output.
+The input must always use the decimal point `"."` as separator.

+        If the separator is set to `auto`, the appropriate symbol based on the text language will be used.#footnote[According to #link("https://en.wikipedia.org/wiki/Decimal_separator#Conventions_worldwide")]
+      ],
+      types: ("auto", "string", "content"),
+      default: "auto",
+    ),
     uncertainty-mode: (
       description: [
         The output format for the (symmetric) uncertainties.